David was born in 1970 and educated at Bassaleg Comprehensive School in Newport, South Wales.

-Returning to the UK, he gained an HGV licence and spent several years as a continental lorry driver before stepping in to manage the family haulage business.
+Returning to the UK, he gained an HGV licence and was a continental lorry driver before stepping in to manage the family haulage business.

 David speaks fluent Welsh after learning the language from scratch.
 He was awarded the accolade of Welsh Speaker of the Year and was the first AM to address the Welsh Language Society, Cymdeithas Yr Iaith Gymraeg, in Welsh.

 In January 2012, the Prime Minister announced David's appointment as a representative of the UK delegation to the Parliamentary Assembly of the Council of Europe.

 A keen sportsman, he has fought in several charity boxing matches as 'The Tory Tornado' and is a former President of the Welsh Amateur Boxing Association.
-A one time fanatical surfer, he can also still be found at Rest Bay in Porthcawl or Llantwit Major although he admits that family commitments have restricted the opportunities to get into the water!
+A one-time fanatical surfer, he can still be found at Rest Bay in Porthcawl or Llantwit Major although he admits that family commitments have restricted the opportunities to get into the water!

 David married his long term Hungarian girlfriend Aliz in October 2003.
 They live in Monmouth with their three children.